Drop-in Indoor Play Spaces in Manhattan: 12 Places for NYC Kids to Play Inside

 25 Waterside Plaza at 26th Street on the Plaza Level

 Open Play: Monday-Wednesday 10am-noon except in July and August; reservations must be made by 7pm the night before

-This popular party place began offering open play sessions on weekday mornings in early 2014.
+This popular party place began offering open play sessions on select weekday mornings in early 2014.
 Drop-off care is also available.
 Tots can enjoy all kinds of unstructured imaginative play in the 3,000-square-foot facility, which features a play kitchen, an art table, a wide variety of toys and blocks, and other play stations.
 It's a socks-only space, snacks and beverages are provided, and there's even a cozy waiting area for parents.
 Note: Reservations must be made by 7pm the night before so don't just drop in.